Quafadas/dedav4s/raw_docs/explanation/chartTypes.md

 Anything vega can plot.
 This can plot.
 Unfortuntately, learning vega is hard work.

-The concept is to start from an existing chart, and evolve it to what you want... this library hooks directly into vegas example library.
+The concept is to start from an existing chart, and evolve it to what you want... this library hooks directly into vegas repository of example charts.

-Here are some examples... of using vegas examples...
+Here are some examples... of using vegas examples (!).
 In a repl, try tab completion on `viz.vega.plots.[tab]`.
 Compare the list of available charts, to the list of vega examples.
 It ought to be the same...

 # Example Charts
 ## Vega